probabl-ai/skore/README.md

 **Warning:** For Windows users, the encoding must be set to [UTF-8](https://docs.python.org/3/using/windows.html#utf-8-mode): see [PYTHONUTF8](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONUTF8).

 ## 🚀 Quick start

+For more information on how and why to use skore, see our [documentation](https://probabl-ai.github.io/skore/latest/auto_examples/index.html).

 1. From your shell, initialize a skore project, here named `my_project`:
 ```bash